 Adding vertical lines to the chart will help you highlight the relative distance between milestones.
 This is done from the Value (X) tab and requires you to:

-Given that the uppermost milestone of my timeline was not fully included in my gridline area, I corrected that by returning to the Value (Y) tab and setting the Max Scale value under Axis Scale to 5.
+Given that the uppermost milestone of our timeline was not fully included in our gridline area, we corrected that by returning to the Value (Y) tab and setting the Max Scale value under Axis Scale to 5.

 Once all the steps above have been carried out, the resulting timeline looks like the one below: